Josep Guardiola i Sala was born in Santpedor on 18 January 1971.

-After having been one of the most important players in Barça’s history, Josep Guardiola is
+Josep Guardiola, one of the most important players in Barcelona’s history, took over as

 Before going into management, Guardiola was a class footballer who played almost all his career at FC Barcelona before going on to spells in Italy, Qatar and Mexico.
 He was at the Catalan club from when he joined its youth academy in 1984 until he left for Italy.